Good reasons to stay at Lundy House

 Feel free to bring your own doggie bedding.
 We can also provide towels if your dog needs to be dried off and are happy to fill up water bottles.

-We have brought in a small charge for dogs staying in our hotel of £5 per dog per night.
+There is a small charge for dogs staying in our hotel of £7.50 per dog per night.
 Still a small price to pay for a doggie holiday!

 There are plenty of areas to walk your dog nearby.